tenaciousRas/amarino-embed/README.txt

 Honestly - if you're just getting started with Arduino and want to build things with bluetooth - you should check out the kickstarter project Ard'Vark.  http://www.kickstarter.com/projects/694850905/the-ard-vark  It will probably be less confusing for you than Amarino, and you might get more done.

 In 2012 I plan to launch an Android application that's easily searchable in Google Play for easy Android connectivity.
 It will be based on a completely refactored codebase.
 The goal of the app is to be easily searchable.
 There will be _no_ more support for plugins - as I said this is a tool for serious users.
-After both goals are achieved the roadmap is taking this project to places Amarino won't visit for quite some time.
+After both goals are achieved the roadmap is taking this project to places that Amarino won't visit for quite some time.

-The project will be renamed Android Bluetooth Connectivity (ABC) and this one will either be phased-out or replaced.
-I do not plan to keep the same API.
+The project will be renamed Android Bluetooth Connectivity (ABC) and this one will be either phased-out or replaced.
+I don't plan to keep the same API.
+Licensing of the new project is TBD but will not be less restrictive than Amarino-Embed.

 Stay tuned!